 Third party infringement claims could also significantly limit Vringo Studio products and the content available in Vringo's content library.
 The Vringo Studio tool allows users to access video from multiple sites on the web or from their computer and then edit and send these video clips to their mobile phones as customized video ringtones.
 These websites could choose to block Vringo from accessing their content for violating their terms of service by allowing users to download clips or for any other reason, which could significantly limit the availability of content in the Vringo Studio.
 Additionally, while Vringo employs special software that seeks to determine whether a clip is copyrighted or otherwise restricted, it is not feasible for Vringo to determine whether users of Vringo Studio own or acquire appropriate intellectual property permissions to use each clip before it is downloaded.
 Therefore, Vringo requires users of the Vringo Studio to certify that they have the rights to use the content that they desire to send to their phone.
 Additionally, while the majority of the clips in Vringo's content library are either licensed by Vringo directly or are public domain or creative commons, Vringo's content library contains certain clips which Vringo has not licensed from the content owner.
 As a result, Vringo may receive cease-and-desist letters, or other threats of litigation, from website hosts and content owners asserting that Vringo is infringing on their intellectual property or violating the terms and conditions of their websites.
-In such a case, Vringo will remove or attempt to obtain licenses for such content or obtain additional content from other websites.
-However, there is no assurance that Vringo will be able to enter into license agreements with content owners.
-Consequently, Vringo may be forced to remove a portion of its content from its library and significantly limit the availability of content in the Vringo's service less attractive to its partners.
+In such a case, Vringo will remove or attempt to obtain licenses for such content owners.
+Consequently, Vringo may be forced to remove a portion of its content from its library and significantly limit the availability of content in the Vringo Studio.
+This would negatively impact Vringo's user experience and may cause users to cancel Vringo's service and make Vringo's service less attractive to its partners.